jrief/django-entangled/README.md

   * Add support for `ModelMultipleChoiceField`.
   * Fix: Make a deep copy of `entangled_fields` and `untangled_fields` before merging.
   * Add covenience class `EntangledModelForm`.
-  * Moving data from entangled fields onto their compressed representation, now is performed in after the form has performed its own `clean()`, so that accessing form fields is more natural.
+  * Moving data from entangled fields onto their compressed representation, now is performed after the form has performed its own `clean()`-call, so that accessing form fields is more natural.
   * Add functions `get_related_object` and `get_related_queryset` to get the model object from its JSON representation.